 Figure 17 shows the distribution of improvement in accessibility in Cairo where the mean improvement, excluding the zones with zero improvement, increases initially with increasing thresholds, then stays relatively constant with a slight decrease at 30 minutes.
 The improvement associated with the 15-minute threshold is probably due to trips being made by micromobility instead of walking.
 At the 30- and 45-minutes travel time thresholds, the improvement expands to zones that are far from the docking stations in Central Cairo, indicating that micromobility is improving travel times for these zones by being used as a first/last-mile solution.
 Interestingly, a lot of the central zones that witnessed improvement for lower travel time thresholds no longer do so at the 60-minute threshold.
-This is expected as they are already well-connected and served by public transport, and therefore have good accessibility by public transport and micromobility integration.
+This is expected as they are already well-connected and served by public transport, and therefore have good accessibility by public transport within 60-minutes.
+Improvements in zones outside the center are a result of public transport and micromobility integration.
 A good example of that is the improved accessibility extending in all directions along the paths of the Cairo metro.